abhio9vt/Behavioral-Cloning/README.md

 Note that the generator function is a really good way to train and fit the model, as otherwise we need to store the images and steering angles in an array, which would take a lot of memory.

+### Running the model
+The data preprocessing, network architecture and training code is in the file model.py.
+Running model.py outputs model.json and model.h5.
+These files contain the weights and other CNN model parameters.
+I have used the same drive.py file as provided by Udacity.
+To run the simulator, go to the terminal and cd to the folder where your project is saved.
+In the terminal enter

+python drive.py model.json

 ## Results
 The car is able to navigate on both the test sets correctly!